STAR-RG/practical_testing_book/testregression/flakytests.md

 ## Identifying flaky tests

 One way to identify these tests is to re-run the tests several times and mark the tests that show contradictory behaviors as “flaky”.
-However, it's hard to determine how many times you need to re-run a test until it proves to be flaky.
+But, it's hard to determine how many times you need to re-run a test until it proves to be flaky.
 It could still happen that your test exhibited a consistent behavior of failure but it was flaky.
 What some developers do is to set a threshold for the number of executions after which if the test continuosly gives a failure, they would consider to truly exist a bug in the code.

 There are also tools, like [SCOPE](https://scope.dev/), that help to identify these tests in a single run.